How to Nourish Your Body During Winter Time

 Seafood is an excellent source of protein at this time of the year.
 We should consume an appropriate amount of high-protein food and fats.
 Grass-fed beef, Bison, goose, mutton, eggs, duck, rabbit meat, wild game, yam, winter squashes, sesame, glutinous rice, dates, longan, mushrooms, leek, and nuts are great for a wintertime menu.

-Remember everything has to be in balance – when people eat too many high-calorie foods during the winter, it can cause excessive heat to accumulate in the stomach and lungs.
-Because of that, they may experience bronchitis, skin problems, peptic ulcers, sore throats.
+Remember everything has to be balanced – eating too many high-calorie foods during the winter can cause excessive heat to accumulate in the stomach and lungs.
+Because of that, they may experience bronchitis, skin problems, peptic ulcers, and sore throats.
 That is why you need to balance high-calorie food with a certain amount of cold, fresh dishes and water in winter.

-During the wintertime, our appetite increases, our metabolism slows down, and for this reason, our bodies can absorb more nutrients.
-We can use herbs to energize our body, such as wolfberry, ginseng, medicinal mushrooms, angelica, astralagus, and Rehmannia.
+During the wintertime, our appetite increases, and our metabolism slows down so our bodies can absorb more nutrients.
+We can use herbs such as wolfberry, ginseng, medicinal mushrooms, angelica, and astralagus to energize our body.

-We conserve energy during winter, but that doesn’t mean you should not do anything and exercise.
-When you observe the water that moves downhill, we should choose the least resistance path and practice fluid movement.
-Yoga, qigong, Tai chi, dance are lovely practices for the winter months.
+We conserve energy during winter; we need to get good quality sleep, but that doesn’t mean we should not do anything!
+Let’s keep the regular exercise and even go on a walk on the nice crispy morning..
+When we observe the water that moves downhill, we should choose the least resistance path and practice fluid movement.
+Yoga, qigong, Tai chi, and dance are lovely practices for the cold months.

 Winter is a fantastic time to pay attention to your dreams because of the associated introspection and receptivity.
 Write your goals in your dream journal and try to process them.